NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 Resolving it turns the `ConfigurationVariable` into a `ResolvedConfigurationVariable`, but doesn't read its associated value yet.
 Instead, it's just used as part of the resolved config.

 When a task, script, or plugin wants to read the value of a Configuration Variable, it must use one of the `ResolvedConfigurationVariable`'s getters.
-This runs the `ConfigurationVariables#fetchValue` Hook to read and cache the value.
+This runs the `ConfigurationVariableHooks#fetchValue` Hook to read and cache the value.